fish546-2018/grace-Cbairdi-transcriptome/README.md

 This project aims to use bioinformatic tools to identify genes of SE Alaskan Tanner crabs (_Chionoecetes bairdi_) that are involved in immunity and temperature stress response in order to provide understanding of basic physiological mechanistic linkages of how climate change may impact the SE Tanner crab stocks.

 # Data and analysis
 RNA sequence data from a pooled _C. bairdi_ hemolymph sample (Day 26, infected and uninfected, cold and ambient) was received from the Northwest Genomics Centeer (NWGC) at the University of Washington.
-The data came in the form of .fastq files with sequence reads for both the forward and reverse transcripts of the pooled sample.
+The data came in the form of .fastq files with sequence reads for both the forward and reverse of the pooled sample.

 The sequence reads were assmebled into a transcriptome using Trinity.
 The assembled transcriptome was compared to uniprot/swissprot (database of known proteins) and a nucleotide database with taxonomy information using BLAST (Basic Local Alignment Search Tool).
 The BLAST output from the comparison with the protein database was annotated using GO (gene ontology) terms, which tells us what genes are present, and what their functions are.
 The BLAST output from the nucleotide taxonomy database was used to identify what was in the sample, and we found that _Hematodinium_ genetic material was present.